Sean Beienburg

 -

-He is the author of Prohibition, the Constitution, and States' Rights (published by the University of Chicago Press, 2019) and is finishing another book on states as constitutional interpreters and progressive federalists in the progressive and New Deal eras.
+He is the author of Prohibition, the Constitution, and States' Rights (published by the University of Chicago Press, 2019) and Progressive States' Rights: The Forgotten History of Federalism (University Press of Kansas, 2024.)

 He is the project director of the Arizona Constitution Project initiative.

-In addition to his scholarly work, he also written about the political themes of Christopher Nolan's Dark Knight trilogy.
+In addition to his constitutional work, he also written about the political themes of Christopher Nolan's Dark Knight trilogy and the Daniel Craig-era James Bond films.

 - Ph.D.
 Politics, Princeton University